laufergall/ML_Speaker_Characteristics/README.md

 #### \feature_extraction

-Scripts for speech feature extraction [3] from the NSC speech files (not on this repository) using the [OpenSMILE tool](https://audeering.com/technology/opensmile/) (not on this repository).
+Scripts for speech feature extraction [3] from the NSC speech files (not on this repository) using the [OpenSMILE tool](https://audeering.com/technology/opensmile/) (tool not on this repository).

 #### \exploratory_analysis